 Triple Productivity: Logitech MX Anywhere 2S Wireless Mouse (910-005153)

 If you're a multiple computer/multiple platform user, this is the mouse you need.
 It supports three different devices and is cross-platform compatible with Mac and PC.
 The 4000dpi Darkfield sensor also ensures that it works on any surface, including glass.

-Apple designed the Magic Mouse to work seamlessly with the Mac.
+Apple-designed the Magic Mouse to work seamlessly with the Mac.
 Its multitouch surface lets you perform gestures like swiping to move between pages or scroll through websites, double-tapping with one finger to zoom, double-tapping with two fingers to call up Mission Control, and more.

 Another winner from Logitech, this wireless mouse is built for speed.
 The electromagnetic magspeed wheel is not only ultra-fast; it's precise (down to the pixel) and quiet.
 Set up app-specific customizations and work seamlessly on three computers or devices at once.

-There are all different types of mice on the market for every kind of user.
-Now that a lot of us from working from home, we need the proper accessories to get the job done.
-I find the MX720 to be the most well-rounded with great features at a great price, supporting up to three Bluetooth connections at once, letting you quickly switch between multiple devices at the touch of a button.
+Which mouse will be the best wireless mouse for your Mac depends a lot upon personal preference.
+You can't go wrong with a Logitech mouse, such as the MX720.
+It's well-rounded with great features at a great price, supporting up to three Bluetooth connections at once, letting you quickly switch between multiple devices at the touch of a button.